 It is important to keep an eye on timelines, however.
 Once a background check is completed, it is valid for 210 days.
-Additionally, there are expiration dates for pre-license course certificates and exam pass notices.
+Additionally, there are expiration dates for pre-licensing course certificates and exam pass notices.
 According to the Iowa Real Estate Commission, these deadlines are absolute and cannot be waived or extended.

 To begin, applicants must create an account on the Iowa Professional Licensing Bureau’s website.
 It is best to use a Google Chrome browser (Microsoft Explorer v11 is not supported).

 1. Sign Up For An Account

 Go to https://plb.iowa.gov/ and click “Login to my Iowa PLB” and then “New User?”.
 Create your account using an email address you check regularly.
 The PLB will continue to be your portal later when you are ready to apply for your real estate license.
 Be sure to keep your chosen username and password in a safe place for later.
 You will need it.

 Once you are logged in to your PLB portal – click on the left menu item “Select Application/Renew.”
 You will then be prompted to either add or update your information.

 Select the Real Estate Commission as the licensing board.
 Then select “General – Background Packet Request”

 Once in the application, you simply need to complete the checklist (which entails entering your name and mailing address to send the fingerprint packet to) and click “Submit Application.